 At the 1886 exhibition, alongside paintings by Gottfried Lindauer and a Māori tomb, there were models of Māori figures in traditional costume, which were displayed again at Paris (1889).
 The group included a tattooed warrior in flax cloak resting on a taiaha (fighting staff), which the catalogue described as giving ‘a very fair idea of Maori life’4.
 At Melbourne in 1888 the principal New Zealand attraction was said to be a Ngāti Pikiao pātaka (carved storehouse), shown by Walter Buller.

 The New Zealand Exhibition of 1865 did not start promisingly.
 The boat bringing the British exhibits had an unusually slow passage to New Zealand, and did not arrive on time.
-Governor George Grey, who was due to open it, was otherwise occupied by military events in the north and failed to show, and indeed never subsequently visited.
+Governor George Grey, who was due to open it, was preoccupied with fighting in the North Island and failed to show, and indeed never subsequently visited.
 This created resentment, although he did send specimens of ferns and mosses.

 The exhibition pioneered many features later used in international exhibitions – a gilded obelisk representing gold exports; maps and geology displays by the then provincial geologist, James Hector; stuffed native birds from ornithologist Walter Buller; collections of woods, flax and wool; paintings by landscape artists and a good collection of Māori artefacts intended to show off ‘one of the finest and most intelligent of aboriginal races’.1